caroer/Machine-Learning-NB-SVM/README.md

-# Machine Learning- Naive Bayes and SVM
+# A211TG Machine Learning and Neural Networks - Project 2

-Algorithms using Naive Bayes (NB) as well as Support Vector Machine (SVM).
+Creation of learning algorithms using Naive Bayes (NB) as well as Support Vector Machine (SVM).